 Slow Cooker Instructions

-- Place all ingredients in the slow cooker and set to low for 6-7 hours or high for 4-5 hours, or until squash is tender.
+- Place all ingredients in the slow cooker and give it a stir to combine.
+Cook on low heat for 7-8 hours or for 4-5 hours on low heat, or until the squash is tender.

 Instant Pot Instructions

-- Place all ingredients in the inner pot of the Instant Pot.
+- Place the squash, diced onion, garlic, chili seasoning, chipotle pepper, broth, beer, and beans together in the inner pot.
+Pour the tomatoes on top and do not stir.
 Cook on HIGH pressure for 8 minutes.
-Hit manual/pressure cook and then adjust the cooking time using +/- buttons for 8 minutes.
-Let pressure release naturally for at least 10 minutes.
+Hit manual/pressure cook and then adjust the cooking time using the +/- buttons for 8 minutes.
+Once the cooking time has elapsed, allow the pressure to release naturally for at least 10 minutes.
+Open, stir, and serve.

 Stove Top Instructions